Makskow/Codility/Readme.txt

 - Each Lesson consists of several exercises

-- Each exercise file consists of 1) Ticket ID, 2) Code, 3) Description
+- Each exercise file consists of 1) Ticket ID 2) Code 3) Task Description

 - You can check the results of each exercise on the website with this URL: